Is External Funding Really Needed?

 Entrepreneurs are often faced with this trade-off: Should I spend my time on product development and customer acquisition or should I spend my time raising external financing which helps me to accelerate product development and customer acquisition?

 Please be aware that financing usually takes 6-12 months and can also fail.
-Even if it is successful, this does not mean that you can accelerate product development and customer acquisition immediately.
+Even if it is successful, it does not mean you can accelerate product development and customer acquisition immediately.

 In short, it is often advisable to get as far as possible without external financing and to focus on product development and customer acquisition, i.e. on the actual performance of the company.
 Ultimately, the (paying) customer is always the best investor.